lkim016/World-GDP-and-Energy/README.md

 2. The task is find five major indicators which could predict poverty of a country 'power' or 'energy' related indicators.
 By doing so, the World Bank and United Nations will be able to follow those predictors to reduce poverty.

 3. Write a R markdown with both explanation and script for your problem-solving project.
-The data is W03b_wdi.xlsx.
+The dataset is W03b_wdi.xlsx.